OmriLeviGit/Auto-List-Management-Obsidian/README.md

 > Regular paste (left) | Smart paste (right).

-## Commands
+## Available Commands

-You can view the available commands by pressing `Ctrl + P`.

--   **Renumber at Cursor**: This command will renumber the list starting from the current cursor position, allowing you to make quick adjustments as needed.
+-   **Renumber at Cursor**: This command renumbers the list that the cursor is within, regardless of where the cursor is placed.
 -   **Renumber Selected Lists**: If you highlight multiple numbered lists, this command renumbers all of them at once.
--   **Renumber Entire Note**: For a comprehensive update, this command renumbers every numbered list in your active note, ensuring complete consistency.
+-   **Renumber Entire Note**: Renumbers every numbered list in your active note.

 ## Performance